Celarity Blog • Updated Feb 15, 2023

 Tip 2: Highlight “inclusive benefits.”

 Example: Remote work is inclusive because it enables companies to consider a wider talent pool of people from different geographic, cultural, and socioeconomic backgrounds.
-It also allows employers to access talent who maybe wouldn’t have historically considered the organization based on location and widening access to include candidates who may not have previously been considered for traditional “onsite” positions.
+It also allows employers to access talent who maybe wouldn’t have historically considered the organization based on location and widen access to include candidates who may not have previously been considered for traditional “onsite” positions.

 Make content gender-neutral wherever possible, and avoid words and phrases, words, images, or situations that reinforce racial, ethnic, or religious stereotypes, including stereotypes that may appear to be positive.
 Note: a positive stereotype refers to a “favorable” belief held about a group of people